-Known as the Licuala grandis in botanical terms, the ruffled palm is also known by Palas Fan Palm and Vanuatu Fan Palm.
+Known as the Licuala grandis in botanical terms, the ruffled palm is also known as Palas Fan Palm and Vanuatu Fan Palm.

 It is named after its shiny fronds that spread like a fan.

-This palm requires very little maintenance and is perfect as a houseplant.
+This palm requires very little maintenance and is perfect for a houseplant.

 The height it grows up to is 6-8 feet.

 For growth, this plant needs to be exposed to partial sunlight, and it requires humid conditions for its development, too.

 12. Cat Palm

 The Cat Palm's botanical name is Chamaedorea cataractarum.

 It is otherwise known as Cascade palm and Cataract palm.